 For master's students only

-If you want to register for a mix of master's level and bachelor's level courses in the same study period (provided you have the correct level of course) you should keep in mind that you may end up having tutorials on the same day and time.
-Moreover, the exam date and time may also very well overlap.
-Unfortunately SBE will not be able to alter the course and exam schedule for you.
+If you want to register for a mix of master's level and bachelor's level courses in the same study period you do have to keep in mind that some of your tutorials might take place at the same day and the same time.
+This could also happen with the exam schedule.
+Unfortunately, SBE will not be able to alter the course and exam schedule for you.
 Nor will the tutor, the course coordinator, or the School be held responsible if you end up with a study delay as a result.